 What Serum Should I Use?

-Here are our recommended serums:
+Here are just some of our recommended serums:

 This serum is the best in menopause skincare for women who want to see real age-reversing results.
-The silky lightweight formula makes for easy absorption and utilises groundbreaking anti-aging MEP technology.
+The silky, lightweight formula makes for easy absorption and utilises groundbreaking anti-aging MEP technology.
 It is the first-ever skincare innovation that non-hormonally restores the estrogen in the skin before, during, and after menopause.
 Dramatic anti-aging improvements are visible in 4-8 weeks.